gritzko/replicated.cc/specs/frames/index.md

 .
 ```

-Minimal frame would consist of just a header:
+A minimal frame would consist of just a header (and ending in `.`):

 ```
     @1D4ICCA+XU5eRJ :lww!.